germansc/cproj/Readme.md

 ## Testing

 Unit tests are managed using Ceedling v1.0.x.
-To run the full test suite:
+Run the full test suite:

 ```
 make test
 ```

-To run tests for a specific source file:
+Run the tests for a specific source file:

 ```
 make test modulename
 ```

-To generate a coverage report:
+Generate a coverage report:

 ```
 make test coverage
 ```

-This would compile the test files and run them.
-Any output would be printed to the console.

 ## Contributing